top of page

 FAQs

 This course is for anyone leading change at the intersection of technology and society.
-It's for mission-driven leaders, strategists, and changemakers who want to develop rigorous sociotechnical strategies that advance collective action.
+It's for mission-driven leaders, strategists, changemakers, and analysts who want to develop rigorous sociotechnical strategies that advance collective action.
 It’s for leaders who know systems change is key to the success of their mission.
 It’s for strategic doers collaborating with diverse stakeholders to advance their goals.

 New sociotechnical futures might seem out of our reach.
 Systems might feel entrenched.
 Technology’s path might feel inevitable.
 But as Marshall McLuhan reminds us, “There is no inevitability as long as there is a willingness to contemplate what is happening.”
 So let’s turn these inevitable seeming futures into concrete mindset shifts and practical strategies, shall we?